PAY FOR PERFORMANCE – HR’S BIGGEST EPIC FAIL

 In Birches Group, we believe that pay movement should reflect one’s experience.
 As an employee gains more experience in their job over time, they develop a deeper understanding of their role and accumulate the necessary skills that enable them to be more efficient and produce results of increasing quality.
 Linking an employee’s growth in skills and knowledge to the determination of their salary movement makes sense, and it’s totally aligned.
 The accumulation of skills and knowledge stays with your employees and can be applied continuously in the future.
 Skills are like an annuity that keeps paying over and over – like salary!
 The challenge with such an approach has always been how to measure skills and knowledge.
 Until now.

 Birches Group Community™ Skills provides a framework for measuring experience.
-Skills uses five skill levels – Basic, Proficient, Skilled, Advanced, Master – anchored to our job levels.
+Skills uses five skill levels – Basic, Proficient, Skilled, Advanced, Expert – anchored to our job levels.
 For each job level, explicit measures or milestones are defined, enabling managers to evaluate employees’ accumulated skills and knowledge.
 Companies can link their compensation administration to the progression of Skills in any number of ways, and provide increases based on employee growth in their jobs rather than performance.

 The New Pay for Performance